Amourspirit/python-ooouno-ex/ex/auto/general/odev_dispatch/README.md

 # Dispatch Commands Example

-This example demonstrates how to dispatch commands using [OOO Development Tools] (ODEV).
+This example demonstrates how to dispatch commands using [OOO Development Tools] (OooDev).

 Also demonstrates how to create message dialog.